ShadowDance:

 The first ShadowDance was in the U.S. in 1994.
 Since then ShadowDances have been held in Germany, Italy, and Estonia.

 Whatever we judge in another person gives us clues to our shadow: greed, crude behavior, secrecy, to name a few.
-Our shadow is carried by those we call “enemy.”

-The shadow is a natural, integral part of the human psyche which, like all human existence, is made up of opposites.
+The shadow is a natural, integral part of the human psyche.
+The psyche, like all human existence, is made up of opposites.
 Opposites are built into our bodies: right hand/left hand, right foot/left foot, right nostril/left nostril.
 Opposites are built into nature: day/night, summer/winter, mountain/valley.
 Opposites are built into our spatial orientation: up/down, in/out, backward/forward.
-So, too, our psyche is based on opposites.
-Hence, the shadow is fundamental to our existence.
-It is not wrong.

 A Few Shadow Energies